itsmeashutosh43/deep-reinforcement-learning-udacity/p1_navigation/Report.md

 ### Learning Algorithm

-Double Deep-Q Learning along with experience replay methods were used to solved this environment.

 First a vanilla DQN(Deep Q Network) is discussed followed by the description of one of the way to improve it:Experience Replay.
 Still, some inherent drawbacks of DQNs are highlighted and finally Double Deep Q Learning method is presented.

 #### Q Learning